 CAO finalized its compliance investigation report in May 2019.
 CAO found that the acquisition of land from "non-vulnerable" landowners (69% of the households affected by the project) was a source of significant potential impact and required the client to apply Performance Standard 5 on Land Acquisition and Involuntary Resettlement (PS5).
 CAO’s investigation identified compliance issues at project appraisal in relation to this group of landowners, particularly regarding the requirement to provide compensation at full replacement cost.
 PS5 compliance issues persisted during project supervision, as IFC was aware of the company’s reliance on expropriation for these landowners, but did not question this approach in the context of PS5’s preference for negotiated settlements.
 IFC was also aware of concerns regarding the company’s approach to land valuation, leading to potential under-compensation, however, it did not ensure that the company’s valuation methodology was consistent with PS5 requirements.

 A Resettlement Completion Audit (RCA) provided a final opportunity for IFC to identify and correct any non-compliance with PS5 requirements.
 The RCA identified concerns regarding land acquisition from non-vulnerable landowners.
-As a result of the RCA, at the time of writing this report, IFC was in the process of reviewing information provided by the company to determine whether fifteen affected families were misclassified as non-vulnerable.
+As a result of the RCA, IFC was in the process of reviewing the information provided by the company to determine whether fifteen affected families were misclassified as non-vulnerable.

 CAO’s compliance investigation report and IFC’s official response were published in October 2019.